Art Felluca

 Tenor Sax,Alto Sax,Flute,Clarinet,Soprano Sax

 Art was born and raised in Chili, NY.
 Following high school, he enlisted in the U.S. Navy with a rating of MU (Musician) and completed 5 years of service, performing in Navy Band Northeast in Newport, RI.
 He then attended Berklee College of Music and New England Conservatory, earning a B.A. in Jazz Composition and a Master of Music, respectively.
 After teaching privately and performing extensively around New England for several years, Art moved back to Rochester with his wife and two kids in 2015.
-He currently co-manages a busy wedding band, writes and arranges music, and performs with several bands around Rochester and the surrounding areas.
+He currently co-manages a busy wedding band, writes and arranges music, and performs with the Rochester Metropolitan Jazz Orchestra, Jon Randall Octet, Your American Jukebox, and The Uptown Groove.
 Outside of music, he enjoys cooking, exercising, skiing, and spending time with his family.

 Christos Dembeyiotis